ghik/hocon-spring/README.md

 ============

-An implementation of [BeanDefinitionReader](http://docs.spring.io/spring/docs/4.0.2.RELEASE/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionReader.html) that is able to parse [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) files.
+An implementation of [BeanDefinitionReader](http://docs.spring.io/spring/docs/4.0.2.RELEASE/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionReader.html) that is able to parse [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) (Typesafe Config) files.

 This effectively allows you to define your Spring application context entirely in HOCON, which gives you following advantages over XML: